ilyashusain/vmware_dynamic_persistent_vols_k8s/README.md

 ## Brief:

 In this guide we will go over how to attain persistent storage for our containerized k8s deployments, in particular a jenkins container instance.
-To achieve this, we will persist the ```/var/jenkins_home``` directory on the container's OS.
+To achieve this, we will persist the ```/var/jenkins_home``` directory on the container's OS onto a persistent volume cluster resource.

 ## 1. Create the storage class and pvc: